Surviving Winter Fuel Fund

 - Specialised equipment (e.g. wheelchairs, stair lifts, Motability schemes)

 - Structural or landscaping renovations

 - Televisions, video and audio equipment or television license fees

 - Computer hardware or software

-The completed reporting documents must be returned to the Foundation no later than the 31st March 2023 or as soon as the grant monies have been spent.
+The completed reporting documents must be returned to the Foundation no later than the 31st March 2024 or as soon as the grant monies have been spent, whichever is the sooner.
 Any unspent monies must also be returned by this date.
 If all reporting information is received satisfactorily, you may request a top-up grant as long as it is before the above date.

-We will endeavour to distribute the funds to a wide spread of organisations across Cornwall and the Isles of Scilly.
+We will endeavour to distribute the funds to a wide spread of organisations across Cornwall.

 Apply online: begin your application

 Cornwall Council deliver the Crisis and Care Awards.
 Crisis awards are for those in emergency or disaster situations to help them and their families with immediate needs.
 Care awards help vulnerable people to live as independently as possible in their community.
 Please click here for further information.